trezona-lecomte/elm-agenda/README.md

 * ~~Drag to reschedule event~~
 * ~~Appropriate cursors for different event drag modes~~
 * ~~Don't allow dragging the finish of an event to an earlier time than the start~~
+* Fix unsafe javascript that breaks when you drag an event outside the viewport
 * Display: deal with overlapping events
 * Add new events (button)
 * Drag to add new events